AI Voice Agents in Healthcare Market: 2026, 37.9% CAGR

 To understand the market, it helps to understand the technology powering these agents: here’s how it works.

 • Technology: Rule Based vs Conversational Agents: Early bots were rule based, following simple scripts.
 Today’s advanced conversational agents use NLP and Large Language Models (LLMs) to understand free form speech and manage complex, multi turn dialogues.
-These NLP powered agents are the dominant technology, making up about 33% of the market revenue in 2024.
+These NLP powered agents are the dominant technology.

 • The Conversational Voice Stack: A voice agent relies on a stack of technologies working in sync.
 This includes Speech to Text (ASR) to listen, Natural Language Understanding (NLU) to interpret, Dialogue Management to control the conversation, backend integrations to fetch data, and Text to Speech (TTS) to speak.